 \section{Results}

-We summarize simulation results in this section.
-We first examined the convergence\footnote{Convergence of this presented project is defined as arriving at the \textit{OpenMx} status code $0$ that suggests a successful optimization.} rate of each LGCM with a decomposed TVC.
-All three proposed methods with a linear-linear piecewise longitudinal outcome converged well since they reported a $100\%$ convergence rate for all conditions listed in Table \ref{tbl:simu_design}.
+In this section, we summarize the simulation results.
+First, we examined the convergence\footnote{Convergence in this project is defined as achieving the \textit{OpenMx} status code $0$, which suggests successful optimization.} rate of each LGCM with a decomposed TVC.
+All three proposed methods with a linear-linear piecewise longitudinal outcome exhibited excellent convergence, as they reported a $100\%$ convergence rate for all conditions listed in Table \ref{tbl:simu_design}.

-We then examined the performance metrics of each parameter for three decomposition methods under all conditions, including relative bias, empirical SE, relative RMSE, and empirical coverage of the nominal $95\%$ confidence interval.
-Given the size of the simulation conditions and the number of parameters, we first examine the summary statistics of each of the four performance metrics for each parameter of each decomposition method.
+Next, we evaluated the performance metrics of each parameter for the three decomposition methods under all conditions, including relative bias, empirical SE, relative RMSE, and empirical coverage of the nominal $95\%$ confidence interval.
+Given the size of the simulation conditions and the number of parameters, we first examined the summary statistics of each of the four performance metrics for each parameter of each decomposition method.
 Specifically, we calculated each performance metric across $1000$ replications under each condition and summarized the results across all conditions into the corresponding median and range.
-Based on our simulation results, the first two decomposition methods performed well and could generate unbiased and accurate point estimates with target probabilities.
-The summary statistics of the four performance measures of these two methods are provided in Tables S1 and S2 in the online supplementary document, respectively.
+Our simulation results indicate that the first two decomposition methods generated unbiased and accurate point estimates with target probabilities.
+The summary statistics of the four performance measures for these two methods are provided in Tables S1 and S2 in the online supplementary document, respectively.